-(i) Maturity analysis of financial liabilities Financial liabilities of the Fund comprise sundry creditors and accrued expenses and net assets attributable to investors.
-All sundry creditors and accrued expenses and net assets attributable to investors have no contractual maturities but are normally settled on commercial 30 day terms
+(i) Maturity analysis for financial liabilities

+Financial labilities of the Fund comprise of sundry creditors and accrued expenses and net assets attributable to investors.
+All sundry creditors and accrued expenses have no contractual maturities but are normally settled on commercial 30 day terms.